ilhabyrne/echino-metabarcoding/README.md

 ## Bioinformatics pipeline

 ## Post-bioinformatics wrangling
-Below you will find my ramblings on how I tackled the post-bioinfromatics proccessing of this dataset.
+Below you will find my ramblings on how I tackled the post-bioinfromatics processing of this dataset.
 This is just an overview of what I did - refer to my scripts to see exactly what I did.

 Main steps
 - [x]  Merge MIDORI sintax & echino NCBI results